 Also, here is a nice table to review and remember difference between primary key and foreign key in a table:

-Difference between Primary and Foreign key in Database and SQL
+- Difference between UNION and UNION ALL in SQL

 No comments: